EvanSkiStudios/Magnetika_GMCJam_44/Magnetika/datafiles/README.txt

 ================= PLOT  =========================================
 =================================================================
  You are a test subject at the Gauss Magnetics Corporation, set in the year [ERROR CODE GMC-74-47] Solve puzzles using buttons, platforms, lasors!
-Using the patent pending GMC Magnet Field Manipulator Gun.
+Using the patent pending GMC Magnetic Field Manipulator Gun.
  Can you outwit the A.I MART-E?